The Life and Philosophy of Voltaire

-• "Judge a man by his questions rather than his answers."
+• "Judge a man by his questions rather than by his answers."

 • "The more I read, the more I acquire, the more certain I am that I know nothing."